 The Amalfi Coast

-The next leg of our motorhome tour of Italy took us to Sicily, where we spent five weeks hiking, kite-surfing, ruin hunting and being constantly surprised by the sheer beauty of this tiny island.
-We could have spent longer but had to be back in the UK for our MOT by late June, so headed east for Puglia.
+The next leg of our motorhome trip of Italy took us to Sicily, where we spent five weeks hiking, kite-surfing, ruin hunting, visiting Palermo and being constantly surprised by the sheer beauty of this tiny island, one of our favourite places in Europe.

-The Abruzzo Mountains and Scanno
+The Abruzzo Mountains & Scanno

 North from Puglia we headed for the Abruzzo mountains.
 The weather changed and we experienced our first drops of rain.
 It rained on and off a bit for most of the day and by the time we arrived in Scanno, it was chucking it down!
 We parked the motorhome here and headed into the town in search of food.

 Scanno is an interesting town with loads of history, particularly photographic, but I think we visited too early in the season and on a Wednesday.
-We found out later that Wednesdays in Scanno are the equivalent of a half-day back home (a bit of an outdated concept in UK!) and so nothing was open.
+We found out later that Wednesdays in Scanno are the equivalent of a half-day back home (a bit of an outdated concept in the United Kingdom!) and so nothing was open.

-L’Aquila and Assisi
+L’Aquila & Assisi

 We arrived at our next stop, Montepulciano, more than ready for a glass of, oh let me guess, something local and red maybe?

-From the wild camping spot it’s a short walk into the charming town, where you will most defiantly find good food and wine.
+From the camping car park, it’s a short walk into the charming town, where you will most defiantly find good food and wine.
 Renowned for pork, cheese, pasta, lentils and honey, we ate an amazing wild boar lentil stew followed by local cheese and honey; if you’ve never tried these two together they are a match made in heaven!

 We stayed at this paying sosta and took our scooter into the city, although a bus also runs literally from the front gate.
 It’s not the best place we’ve stayed but it felt safe and provided services.

-Florence is a beautiful city, but incredibly busy and very ‘touristic’, as our European friends would say.
+Florence is one of the most beautiful cities in Europe, but incredibly busy and very ‘touristic’, as our European friends would say.

 We loved Portofino, hang out of the rich and famous; we mooched around the town and ate parma ham and pecorino cheese by the harbour, over a great bottle of wine.
-However, you can’t actually take a motorhome to Portofino, there is a bloody great sign on the only road there, forbidding it.
+You can’t actually take a motorhome to Portofino, there is a large and prominent sign on the only road there, forbidding it.

 This two day itinerary in the Cinque Terre is ideal and will help you decide whether to stay in Cinque Terre or squeeze the whole lot in on one day!

 Bologna & Emilia-Romagna

 We headed across the Po Valley to Bologna, making a quick stop in Modena to see balsamic vinegar being made at Acetaia di Gorgio, highly recommended although be prepared to take a deep breath when they tell you how much a bottle costs!

 We stayed here in Bologna, again not pretty but secure.
 Be very careful where you stay when touring Italy by motorhome, especially in the Po Valley, as there are a lot of motorhome thefts in this area.

-Whilst in the region, you might also want to visit the Il Salone del Camper Italy’s biggest caravan and motorhome show, held in September every year in Parma.
+Whilst in the region, you might also want to visit the Il Salone del Camper, Italy’s biggest caravan and motorhome show, held in September every year in Parma.

-Bormio and the Stelvio Pass
+Bormio & the Stelvio Pass